 A blueprint for a virtual training setup with Kahoot!: 4 top tips from a corporate trainer

-In this guest article, corporate trainer and Learning & Development (L&D) professional Josh Maleeff shares his top tips for transitioning to virtual training and creating a setup for a professional and impactful learner experience with Kahoot!.
+In this guest article, corporate trainer and Learning and Development professional Josh Maleeff shares his top tips for transitioning to virtual training and creating a setup for a professional and impactful learner experience with Kahoot!.

 Originally a classroom trainer, I started teaching virtually more than 5 years ago while working for a retail company with several locations across multiple states.
 Based on my experience, I’d like to share a few tips for everyone who is transitioning to virtual training.